esa/mo-services-java/README.md

 - Increased competition and vendor independence;
 - Improved long-term maintainability.

 The deployment of standardized interoperable interfaces between operating Agencies, the spacecraft and internally on-board would in itself bring a number of benefits.
 Each organization would be able to develop or integrate their own multi-mission systems that can then be rapidly made compliant with the spacecraft.
-It does not preclude the reuse of legacy spacecraft, simply requiring an adaptation layer on the ground to support it, rather than many missionspecific bespoke interfaces.
+It does not preclude the reuse of legacy spacecraft, simply requiring an adaptation layer on the ground to support it, rather than many mission-specific bespoke interfaces.
 In the on-board environment, where software development costs are considerably higher due to platform constraints and reliability requirements, software reuse can bring immense savings.

 ![layerImage]